hephaex/tensorflow-sketch-rnn-example/README.md

  ![](docs/img/screenshot.png)

-There are four class rooms and the machine learning model in each of them is tranied with different dataset.
+There are four class rooms and the machine learning model in each class is tranied with a different dataset.
 As a result, the children in each class room tend to draw some specific objects such as cats and buses.
 You can choose the class room from the buttons on the screen.